Crime recording process

 Forces’ processes for deciding if a crime should be recorded

-Forces operate different processes for deciding if a crime should be recorded and this has implications for the scope of their incident logs.
+Forces operate use different processes to decide if a crime should be recorded.
+This affects the scope of their incident logs.
 For example, in cases where a member of the public reports an incident by telephone:

 - Some forces initially record all calls as an incident and deploy an officer to the scene.
 The officer then decides if there has been a crime and, if there has, records the crime on the force crime system.
 In these forces all calls about crime will appear in the incident log.

 - If it is obvious that there has been a crime, the Crime Recording Rules allow forces to record the crime without first recording an incident.
-Some forces follow this process and in those that do, not all calls about crime will appear in the incident log.
+In forces that follow this process, some calls about crime won’t appear in the incident log.

 3. Closing incident records